Spectral-inspired Operator Learning with Limited Data and Unknown Physics: Experimental Details

 \subsection{Metrics}

-To assess the performance of our proposed method, we utilize two evaluation metrics: relative $\ell_2$ error and correlation.
+To assess the performance of our proposed method, we utilize three evaluation metrics: relative $\ell_2$ error, correlation, and High-Correlation Time (HCT).
 The relative $\ell_2$ error measures the ratio of the $\ell_2$ norm of the error vector to that of the ground-truth vector, providing a dimensionless measure of the prediction error relative to the true scale.
 Correlation is quantified using the Pearson correlation coefficient (PCC), which measures the linear dependence between predicted and ground-truth solutions over time.
+High-Correlation Time (HCT) measures the duration (in seconds) during which the model maintains a high correlation with the ground truth along a rollout.

 The definitions are as follows: